Table of Content

 Closure: The principle of closure refers to our propensity to “close the gap” and create complete elements.
 This concept applies even when portions of shapes and figures are missing.

 Enclosure: The principle of enclosure dictates that if elements are controlled by a visual border or shading, we will tend to see the objects and elements as unique groups.
-Like prior principles, this principle can be employed as a foundation for graphical data presentation.
+This principle can be employed as a foundation for graphical data presentation, like prior principles.